replay

 Arguments

-• a dictionary for multiple table objects or data sources with different schemata.
+• for N-to-1 heterogeneous replay, a dictionary.
 The key of the dictionary is a user-defined string indicating the unique identifier of the input table, and the value is the table object or data source.

-• In one-to-one replay or homogeneous replay: the outputTables is a table object or string scalar with the same schema of the input table.
+• for 1-to-1/N-to-1 homogeneous replay, a table object (a non-partitioned in-memory table/stream table) or a string scalar with the same schema of the input table.

-• In N-to-N replay: the outputTables is a string vector or tuple of table objects with the same length as that of inputTables.
+• for N-to-N replay, a string vector or tuple of table objects (non-partitioned in-memory tables/stream tables) with the same length as that of inputTables.
 The outputTables and inputTables are mapped one-to-one, and each pair has the same schema.

-• In heterogeneous replay: the outputTables is a table containing at least three columns:
+• for N-to-1 heterogeneous replay, a table object (a non-partitioned in-memory table/stream table) containing at least three columns:

 • The first column is of TIMESTAMP type indicating the timestamp specified by dateColumn/timeColumn;